Which city is cheaper, Porto or Lisbon?

 It's hard to know how much time to spend in Porto.
 Don't miss the food, as that's what most people do.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-Travelers enjoy the shopping and museums when visiting the cultural big city of Porto.
+Travelers enjoy the shopping and museums when visiting the dynamic big city of Porto.
 This port city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

 These are the overall average travel costs for the two destinations.